Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 The DNC and the Clintons were in deep with the Russians (the fake dossier paid for by HRC PAC and the DNC, from the Russians, the uranium One deal, the 500 thousand Bill Clinton got after the deal went through when HRC was Sec. of State)

 That's "in deep" by your reckoning?
 What about in 2008 when Trump sold a Palm Beach mansion to Dmitry Rybolovlev for $95 million, $50 million more than Trump paid for it a few years earlier?
 Couldn't be that Trump was helping launder money for the Russians, right?
 No, the house must have doubled in value in a few years, right?
 Never mind that it was the highest price paid for a Palm Beach house (by $13 million), that's just what the market could bear, right?
-Maybe the guy just really liked the property
+Maybe the guy just really liked the property, even though he specifically said he didn't plan to live in the house or the US in general.
+No, he said it was an investment property, and if I know anything about real estate investments, I know that you should pay double what it's worth, and more than any other property in the area.
+I'm pretty sure that's how investment works.
+And this is a continuing pattern of Trump selling condos and other high-value real estate, a notorious target for money laundering, to a long list of shell companies.
+This is following Russia identifying Trump as exactly the kind of person they might want to groom as an oblivious foreign agent because of his easily manipulated personality, only to drop the effort after a decade or two because he's too unpredictable.
+Instead you want to try to drag up a payment made to Bill Clinton for $500k, and use that as evidence that they are "in deep" with the Russians.
+Where's the paper trail on that payment to Bill, by the way, which connects it to Russia?

 Something got fucked up in your post.
 I think you meant to link to "actual text messages from the FBI demonstrating malfeasance towards Republicans", but instead of you linked to some crap on Fox News.